-This article will go over assessing a Custom rubric, where the manager has defined the Rubric and enforcement before the assessment.
-When you open the flow page, open the assessment tool (Annotate), as per usual.
+This article will go over assessing a custom rubric, where the manager has defined the rubric and enforcement before the assessment.
+When you open the flow page, open the assessment tool (previously named Annotate), as usual.

 - Filling out the rubric

 - Mark converter

 As you enter the assessment tool, two new sections have been added with the rubric module.
 (1) In the header menu, a Rubrics section has been added (*).
 From the assessment tool you also (2) open the rubric window, where you can fill-out and approve the rubric.